I had a P.E teacher in high school who was a real hard-ass.

 "Everyone.
 Come here for a minute," he said calmly, looking at me with a face I could never read.
 A circle formed.

-I braced myself thinking he was about to chew out for being a smartass.
+I braced myself, expecting to get chewed out for being a smartass.

-"This is what everyone should be aiming for.
-Why would you only want 80 or 90 percent of anything?
+"This is what everyone should aim for.
+Why would you only want 80 or 90 percent of anything in life?
 Braveen is the only one of you who said 100."
 He looked at me and nodded before dismissing us all.

 Have you ever felt 25 people roll their eyes at you?

-"Fuck you, Braveen," whispered one of my classmates who thought I was full of shit.
+"F*** you, Braveen," one of my classmates whispered.
+He thought I was full of shit.

 I was.
 I didn't care what grade I got in P. E.